-- f.
+f.
 Quorum.
-Three (3) members of the Gaming Commission shall constitute a quorum. - g..
+Three (3) members of the Gaming Commission shall constitute a quorum.

+g..
 Officers and Duties.
 The Gaming Commission shall select, by majority vote, a Chairman, Vice-Chairman and Secretary.
 The Chairman shall preside over meetings of the Gaming Commission and the Vice-Chairman shall preside in absence of the Chairman.
-The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission. - h.
+The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission.

+h.
 Meetings.
 Meetings shall be held at least once per month, on the third Friday of the month at 11:00 a.m., at the Tribe's primary meeting facility ("Scheduled Meetings").
 Any Tribal member may attend Scheduled Meetings.
 Scheduled Meetings may be changed at any time by the Gaming Commission, with notice of such change posted prominently at least five (5) business days in advance at the Tribe's primary meeting facility.
 Notice of meetings shall be given in writing to each Commissioner, served by first class mail or personal delivery at least five (5) business days prior to such meeting.
 Additional meetings shall be held as called by the Chairman or by at least three (3) other Commissioners.
 Meetings may be called at any time, by any means, with unanimous consent of the Commissioners.
-All Commission discussions, deliberations, and votes taken regarding specific license applications and related background investigations, or any other investigations, and any other matter the Commission deems must be kept confidential in order to preserve the integrity of the Gaming Entity or the Tribe or to protect the privacy of the applicant, shall be held in Executive Session. - i.
+All Commission discussions, deliberations, and votes taken regarding specific license applications and related background investigations, or any other investigations, and any other matter the Commission deems must be kept confidential in order to preserve the integrity of the Gaming Entity or the Tribe or to protect the privacy of the applicant, shall be held in Executive Session.

+i.
 Voting.
 All actions of the Gaming Commission shall be taken by majority vote.
-The Commission Chairman may vote on any issue. - j.
+The Commission Chairman may vote on any issue.

+j.
 Compensation for Serving; Fringe Benefits; Reimbursement of Expenses.
-Commissioners may be compensated for serving on the Commission at rates to be set by the Tribal Council after full as a small per eligible for fringe benefits which are smaller as a small per eligible for fringe benefits which are smaller as a smaller and a smaller benefits.
+Commissioners may be compensated for serving on the Commission at rates to be set by the Tribal Council after full and the events of the benefits which are svalled at the set of the set of benefits.
 Subject to approval by the Tribal Council and in accordance with procedures to be adopted by that body, Commissioners shall be reimbursed for expenses incurred in connection with the performance of their Gaming Commission duties.